Hurricane Run

-Hurricane Run (2002–2016) was a world champion Irish-bred thoroughbred racehorse.
+Hurricane Run (2002–2016) was a champion Irish-bred thoroughbred racehorse.
 He was the second French-trained horse, after his sire Montjeu, to win both the Prix de l'Arc de Triomphe and the King George VI and Queen Elizabeth Stakes.
-He was trained by André Fabre in France and ridden in all but one of his races by Christophe Soumillon or Kieren Fallon.
+The colt was trained by André Fabre in France and ridden in all but one of his races by Christophe Soumillon or Kieren Fallon.

 Background

 Hurricane Run was bred by German breeders Gestüt Ammerland.
 The colt was a son of champion Montjeu out of a German-bred dam, Hold On.
 He was owned by his breeders until bought by Michael Tabor in June 2005.

 Racing career

 2004: Two-year-old season

 Hurricane Run, ridden by Christophe Soumillon won on his only start as a two-year-old.